-- There is an agreement between the council and the YMCA identifying arrangements for the management of the council's health and fitness centres.
-A recent internal audit review gave an overall opinion of 'good'. - Effective mechanisms exist to monitor service delivery through the Overview and Scrutiny arrangements and quarterly performance reports highlight where corrective action is necessary. - A key activity in the council's business plan is to continue the programme of works to maximise the use of our assets. - The council subscribes to the APSE advisory service, with a view to benchmarking its front line services. - Benchmarking is undertaken via relevant Lancashire professional groups e.g. revenues, audit, finance etc. - The council plays an active role in the Fylde and Wyre health and wellbeing partnership. - A full review of the council's performance appraisal system is currently in progress. - An on-going third-tier management training programme 'aspiring leaders for the future' is in place which ensures managers have the required skills and support to carry out their roles and allows the council to plan for succession. - The council attends the Lancashire waste partnership group and is currently evaluating options following the WRAP report commissioned by LCC. - The council regularly benchmarks member's allowances as part of the review undertaken by the independent remuneration panel.
+- There is an agreement between the council and the YMCA identifying arrangements for the management of the council's health and fitness centres. - Effective mechanisms exist to monitor service delivery through the Overview and Scrutiny arrangements and quarterly performance reports highlight where corrective action is necessary. - A key activity in the council's business plan is to continue the programme of works to maximise the use of our assets. - The council subscribes to the APSE advisory service, with a view to benchmarking its front line services. - Benchmarking is undertaken via relevant Lancashire professional groups e.g. revenues, audit, finance etc. - The council plays an active role in the Fylde and Wyre health and wellbeing partnership. - The council's performance appraisal system allows for documentation of the development of the individual through their personal development plan. - Commercial awareness training has been provided for all staff. - The council's Chief Internal Auditor and Insurance Officer are currently undertaking these roles for Lancaster City Council on a contractual basis. - The Internal Audit Service recently received a 'full compliance' overall opinion when assessed against the Public Sector Internal Audit Standards (PSIAS). - The council regularly benchmarks Member's allowances as part of the review undertaken by the independent remuneration panel.